medos20/Write-out-Numbers-InDesign-JavaScript/README.md

 7-Notice that if you put One Hashtag Symbol (#) Text Frame in one page in Facing Pages Document it Will Only Write Out the Numbers in this Page(Even Or Odd).Have Fun and Contact me with any ideas! medos20.mi@gmail.com

-See Youtube Video (Arabic but Understandable) https://youtu.be/z1m9KMOQ7xs
+See Youtube Video Tutorial about the Script (in Arabic Language but Understandable by Examples) https://youtu.be/z1m9KMOQ7xs